Art@Arc

 The ability to read makes a person independent.
 Without it, you can’t sort your mail, figure out your bills, find bargains in ads, send a birthday card, a thank you note, or a complaint letter.

-Many of our consumers at the Arc-Solano come to us with very limited or no ability to read or write.
+Many of our consumers at the Arc-Solano come to us with very limited literacy skills or no ability to read or write at all.
 To help them, we formed a partnership with the Solano County Library adult literacy program to adapt their program to the needs and schedules of our clients.
-We report our students’ progress every month.
-In turn, the library staff meets with each student every six months for a check-in and to see if they have new goals they want to achieve.
+They taught us how to assess the tutees' abilities and how to use their program.
+Many of our tutors have taken the library's Adult Literacy Training Course to improve their teaching skills, including some of our program participants.
+They are now Peer Tutors.

 BEADdazzlers